 Session Presentation Presenter Affiliation Title Timeslot

-Invited speaker 1 Prof. Junmin Wang UT Austin, US Quantification of Driver Attentiveness and Impact of Visual Communication in Vehicle Lane-Keeping Automation 09:10-09:40
+Invited speaker 1 (Online) Prof. Junmin Wang UT Austin, US Quantification of Driver Attentiveness and Impact of Visual Communication in Vehicle Lane-keeping Automation 09:10-09:40

 Coffee break 10:10-10:30